i-vs/GardenTrials/README.md

   - Some common patterns to load from the ```gardenpatterns``` file (names are used within the game context).

-- Color-changing seeds according to the population size and growth:
+- Color-changing seeds according to the population growth:
   - <img src="Assets/Resources/Sprites/two.png" alt="Cell" width="8" height="8"> for 2 neighbors and <img src="Assets/Resources/Sprites/three.png" alt="Cell" width="8" height="8"> for 3 neighbors.

 ## Technology Choices